netdata/community/collectors/charts.d.plugin/speedtest/README.md

 This module monitors results and metrics related to [Speedtest](https://www.speedtest.net/apps/cli).

+> **Warning** Be very careful about setting low values of `update_every` when using this collector - by default it is `1800` which is one every 30 minutes.
+If you blindly set a very low value of `update_every` you will essentially be running continous speedtests that could severly impact your bandwidth and have related ingress/egress costs if using on a cloud VM for example.
+Read more [here](https://help.speedtest.net/hc/en-us/articles/360038679354-How-does-Speedtest-measure-my-network-speeds-) about how the test works.

 ## Requirements

 For all nodes you are going to monitor speedtest results from: